Avandelta/Oculus/README.md

 You can write on our email for any additional information and etc: projectavandelta@gmail.com.

-If you want to contact project's developers directly through different social networks or other, please, check information bellow.
+If you want to contact project's developers directly through different social networks or other, please, check information below.

 **In-Game Developer:**